verveschool/versel/content/essays/the-first-ninety-days.md

 ---
-title: "The first ninety days of a sales hire"
+title: "The first 90 days of a sales hire"
-description: "A practical view of the early ramp window, from manager signal to candidate behaviors that predict durable performance."
+description: "A practical view of the early months, from manager signals to behaviors that predict long term performance."
 date: "2026-04-12"
-category: "Sales ramp"
+category: "Sales"
 author: "verveschool"
-tags: ["onboarding", "sales", "management", "ramp"]
+tags: ["sales", "management", "onboarding"]
 ---

-The first ninety days are not just a probationary window.
-They are the clearest view a company gets into whether its hiring process selected for the right traits.

-## Days one through thirty

-The first month should make effort legible.
-Managers should see calendar discipline, clear notes, thoughtful questions, and a willingness to rehearse without ego.

-A new sales hire who asks better questions every week is usually becoming safer to trust with real pipeline.

-## Days thirty through sixty

-The middle of ramp reveals whether the hire can turn feedback into a personal operating system.
-This is where vague enthusiasm either becomes consistent behavior or starts to fade.

-Look for evidence that they can identify their own bottlenecks.
-The strongest reps are not merely receptive to coaching; they begin to pre-diagnose what they need next.

-## Days sixty through ninety

-By the end of the window, managers should be able to separate activity from progress.
-Booked meetings, qualified conversations, and clean handoffs matter, but so does the quality of judgment behind them.

-The ninety-day mark should produce a decision: expand responsibility, adjust the role, or admit that the signal is not strong enough.
-Clarity is the point.
+Most companies think the first 90 days are there to evaluate a new hire.

+I think they are there to evaluate the hiring process.

+People rarely become someone else after they join.
+You simply see more of who they already are.

+The first month is mostly habits.

+- They prepare.
+- They take useful notes.
+- They ask better questions each week.
+- They practice without defending every mistake.

+None of these produce revenue on day one.

+Together they predict whether someone improves.

+The next 30 days answer a different question.

+What happens after feedback?

+Most people enjoy receiving advice.
+Fewer change what they do the next day.

+The strongest salespeople start finding their own mistakes before someone points them out.
+They arrive with specific questions because they already know where they are getting stuck.

+The final 30 days are less about effort and more about judgment.

+- Which opportunities do they spend time on?
+- Do they know why they lost a conversation?
+- Can they explain what they will do differently next time?
+- Are they becoming more selective or simply busier?

+Activity becomes less useful as a signal.

+Judgment becomes more useful.

+By the end of 90 days, the decision is rarely difficult.

+- Give them more responsibility.
+- Find a role that fits them better.
+- Or accept that the hiring process saw something that was never there.

+The first 90 days do not change people.

+They make them easier to see.